ERP inventory management: How advanced is your ERP?

 What is an ERP?

-Many organisations have an enterprise resource planning (ERP) system to collect, store, manage and interpret data from a host of different businesses processes.
-ERP systems typically allow companies to undertake tasks such as purchasing, production planning, service delivery and customer management, all from one single platform.
+Many organisations have an enterprise resource planning (ERP) system to collect, store, manage, and interpret data from various business processes.
+ERP systems typically allow companies to undertake tasks such as purchasing, production planning, service delivery, and customer management from one single platform.

 ERP inventory management